kravishan/Automatic-Summarization/README.md

 # Project 29: Automatic Summarization 2

 This repository features a React web application and a Python server designed to create a text summarizer with an extensive array of summarization methods.
-The `Answers.ipynb` is our interactive Google Colab document that provides solutions to all questions up to question number 8.
+The `Answers-Colab.ipynb` is our interactive Google Colab document that provides solutions to all questions up to question number 8.
 For a live demonstration of our summarizer tackling question number 9, we have crafted a specialized web application.

 Access our Google Colab notebook here: [Answers-Colab.ipynb](https://colab.research.google.com/drive/1gmHP6pgfMN770SelaDGe0CS9MUe5f8Ye)